TheToolbox/njms.rocks/README.md

  - Add tests to validate things

 ### Sensors
- - Automate firmware deployment
+ - Automate firmware deployment (now raspis, so more software than firmware)
+    - set up to deploy automatically from gitlab

 ### Webserver
  - Allow browsing of historical sensor data, graphing, etc.
- - TLS via LetsEncrypt
+ - TLS via LetsEncrypt (done!
+I think.)

+## Cool Ideas

+Place any cool new project ideas here!
+ - NJMS game servers
+ - NJMS wiki or knowledge base so M1's can get up to speed more easily
+ - GroupMe replacement